Thor: God of Thunder: Reception

 The Nintendo versions received "mixed" reviews, while the non-Nintendo versions received "negative" reviews, according to the review aggregation website Metacritic.

-Brett Day of 411Mania gave the DS version eight out of ten and said it was "quite possibly the best movie game I have ever played.
-WayForward has managed to create a fantastic, classic 2D, side scrolling game which really shows that the Nintendo DS still has some tricks left up its sleeves.
+Brett Day of 411Mania gave the DS version 8/10 and said it was "quite possibly the best movie game I have ever played.
+WayForward has managed to create a fantastic, classic 2D, side-scrolling game, which shows that the Nintendo DS still has some tricks left up its sleeves.
 The visuals are excellent, the sound is great, and the gameplay is simply outstanding.
 You will have hours of fun playing this.
 Thor is easily one of the best action games on the DS, and is a must have for any fans of action games".
-However, Jeffrey Harris of the same website gave the PS3 version 3.8 out of 10 and said: "I love Thor, but this is not a videogame worthy of the God of Thunder.
-I wish the development team that gave us Spider-Man and Spider-Man 2 would come back together and make all the Marvel comic movie games.
-Because this does not cut it.
-Raven Software did a decent job with the Wolverine game even, so even they could be an option.
-If this is what we have to wait for with the Avengers movie videogame, I'm not very excited".
-The Guardian gave the same PS3 version three stars out of five and said that "while it's energetic fun in parts, there's a series of near-vertical blips where the learning curve should be".
+However, Jeffrey Harris of the same website gave the PS3 version 3.8/10 and said: "I love Thor, but this is not a videogame worthy of the God of Thunder.
+I wish the development team that gave us Spider-Man and Spider-Man 2 would come back together and make all the Marvel comic movie games, because this does not cut it.
+Raven Software did a decent job with [X-Men Origins: Wolverine], so they could be an option.
+If this is what we have to wait for with The Avengers movie videogame, I'm not very excited".
+The Guardian gave the same PS3 version 3/5 and said that "while it's energetic fun in parts, there's a series of near-vertical blips where the learning curve should be".

-David Jenkins of Metro gave the DS version six out of ten and stated, "gorgeous 2D art still can't forgive the needless repetition, but while the novelty lasts this is a great little brain dead brawler".
-However, Roger Hargreaves of the same newspaper gave the Xbox 360 version three out of ten and called it "an almost blasphemous waste of the thunder god's potential, in this predictably cheap and cheerless movie tie-in".
+David Jenkins of Metro gave the DS version 6/10 and stated, "gorgeous 2D art still can't forgive the needless repetition, but while the novelty lasts this is a great little brain dead brawler".
+However, Roger Hargreaves, also of Metro, gave the Xbox 360 version 3/10 and called it "an almost blasphemous waste of the thunder god's potential, in this predictably cheap and cheerless movie tie-in".
 The A.V.
 Club gave the DS version a C+ and stated: "There are inspired moments here, especially in the game's boss fights—the final two involve multi-jointed sprites spanning both screens—but they're few and far between".
-The Digital Fix gave the 3DS version five out of ten and said that "the game shows great promise in a number of areas.
+The Digital Fix gave the 3DS version 5/10 and said that "the game shows great promise in a number of areas.
 The problem is many of these areas retain said promise for only a short while (and not just because the game itself is short)".
-The Escapist gave the Xbox 360 version two stars out of five and said it was "just disappointing".
+The Escapist gave the Xbox 360 version 2/5 and said it was "just disappointing".